-The A7N266-VM uses the Micro-ATX form factor, measuring 24.5 cm (9.6 in.) x 24.5 cm (9.6 in.) - a standard fit for most large chassis.
+Before you install the motherboard, study the configuration of your chassis to ensure that the motherboard fits into it.
+The P4S533-VM uses the micro-ATX form factor that measures 24.4 cm (9.6 in.) x 20.9 cm (8.2 in.), a standard fit for most chassis.

-WARNING!
-Unplug the power cord before installing the motherboard.
+Make sure to unplug the power cord before installing or removing the motherboard.
 Failure to do so may cause you physical injury and damage motherboard components.